-Pleasanton Meadows history: H. C. Elliott's 1970–1971 homes
+Pleasanton Meadows — H. C. Elliott tract homes in Pleasanton (1970)

 In May 1970, H. C. Elliott launched the Pleasanton Meadows development, marking a key moment in the suburban growth of Pleasanton.
 Situated around Galli Homes’ earlier portion of Pleasanton Meadows, Elliott inherited a tract that Galli had abandoned due to market pressures.
-Galli’s homes, which were priced high for the era, did not sell well during tough economic times, prompting the company to sell the empty lots to Elliott.
+Galli’s homes, which were priced high for the era, did not sell well during tough economic times, prompting the company to sell empty lots to Elliott.
 With a more affordable approach, H. C. Elliott completed the tract between 1970 and 1971, building 71 homes, primarily along Fairlands Drive.

 The homes built by Elliott were part of a larger, evolving vision for Pleasanton, as the city began to transition from a more rural, agricultural community to a suburban destination.
 These new homes were designed to offer young families a more accessible entry point into homeownership during a time when housing prices were rising.
 Pleasanton Meadows was marketed as an affordable suburban oasis, with homes priced between $25,500 and $32,950—a far cry from the upscale homes that would follow in the area.